Final results on the $0\nu\beta\beta$ decay half-life limit of $^{100}$Mo from the CUPID-Mo experiment: Bayesian Fit

 We include systematic uncertainties in our Bayesian fit as nuisance parameters, in particular we account for uncertainties in: \begin{itemize} \item cut efficiencies; \item isotopic enrichment; \item containment efficiency. \end{itemize} These are each given Gaussian prior distribution with the values from sections \ref{sec:eff} and \ref{sec:reso} as indicated in Table~\ref{tab:nuisance}.

 As in \cite{CuMoPRL} these uncertainties are marginalized over and are automatically included in our limit.
 We note that the systematic uncertainties from the energy bias and resolution scaling are incorporated in the computation of the containment efficiency.
+We chose a uniform prior on the rate, $\Gamma^{0\nu} \in [0, 40\times 10^{-24}$]~\,yr$^{-1}$.
+This is consistent with the standard practice for 0\vbb decay analysis \cite{GERDA2020,EXO200.2019,CUORE1ton}.
+The range is large enough that it has minimal impact on the possible result, and provides as little information as possible on the rate to avoid possible bias.